ncordin/next-sqlite-admin/README.md

 - The node command MUST be run from the server project directory
 - Check node_module/sqlite-95/admin-webapp/public exists

-# Gros bordel a ranger

-Theme 95 c cool
-Admin qui supporte enum et bool
-Voir ca comme un pack ORM / Admin
-Briser l'analysis paralysis

-Doit fonctionner offline (local network, no cloud) Doit fonctionner sur un VPS à 3$ 512 Mo de RAM
-Il faut un ORM élégant est auto cast (bool, number, enum, date) SQL c'est old school, mais maîtrisé c'est OP
-Entry point en Express/Bun = OP (tout est possible)

-Drop support des Bigint
-Ecrire une doc !
-Genre les dates UTC et les commandes serveurs L'admin doit gérer le contrôle des enum et bool via Constraint Trouver quoi faire du desktop : voir les logs des endpoints / visiteur / serveur web / var d'env

-Supabase : 30 min d'install et 50 img dockers installées Prisma / Hasura : install qui need 2GB de RAM
-Cloud avec lamba functions c'est à chier
-Pocket base ?
-UI cool, best potentiel.
-Pas de logique custom :/ (voir tuto Youtube fireship)
+# Etc...

+- works offline
+- does not handle bigint
+- write doc about dates UTC and server scripts
+- desktop ideas: see endpoints logs / visitors / web server / env variables
-SELECT name, SUM("pgsize") FROM "dbstat" GROUP BY name;
+- SELECT name, SUM("pgsize") FROM "dbstat" GROUP BY name;